Latest Storm Information

 Solid Waste, Recycling & Debris Removal Updates

-• Clearwater Solid Waste is back on the regular collection of black-barrel solid waste collections.
+• Clearwater Solid Waste is back on the regular collection of black-barrel solid waste and recycling collections.

 • The city of Clearwater is working extended hours to clear yard waste, construction, and demolition debris from city streets and residences.